faceyspacey/redux-first-router/README.md

 > **UPDATE (9/16):** There is now a `basename` option.
 Also, `history` is no longer passed to `connectRoutes`.
 The `history` package is handled internally.
 Yup, a breaking change, but a super quick fix in one place.
 Check [this comment](https://github.com/faceyspacey/redux-first-router/issues/103#issuecomment-329972201) for more info.
 Lastly, to upgrade now do this: `yarn upgrade redux-first-router@rudy redux-first-router-link@rudy` :) ...next and master branches are locked in forever basically and will never be touched again :).
 The `rudy` branch will become **Rudy**.

+> **UPDATE (9/18):** There is now a `createHistory` option.
+Get it from the `rudy` tag on NPM.
+This was specifically implemented for [people that want to use the hashHistory](https://github.com/faceyspacey/redux-first-router/issues/114#issuecomment-330499555) which I wasn't aware anyone wanted to do, plus it's also useful when testing your own implementation or forks.

 # Redux-First Router